vnitikesh/Poll-App/README.md

 That's all you are registered for the website.

 10. Now go to login section, provide necessary credentials and wholla!!! you have access to the dashboard.

+*** The project also covers 'tests.py' file in the app section(dappx). a).
+Go to dappx. b).
+Open 'tests.py' file c).
+In order to check the test cases hit the command:- "py manage.py test dappx" d).
+There are some comment statement in tests.py file where some updates needs to be done.

+   You can also check the coverage report through following steps.
+   S1). coverage erase(erase all the old variables).
+   S2). coverage run manage.py test dappx.
+   S3). coverage report -m.